Information about COVID-19

 What is COVID-19?

-Coronavirus (COVID-19) is an infectious disease caused by a newly discovered coronavirus, SARS-CoV-2.
-It is a respiratory illness that, for most people, causes mild to moderate symptoms and they will recover without needing treatment.
-However, for some people it could cause serious illness, particularly those with underlying health conditions.
+Coronavirus (COVID-19) is a respiratory illness caused by a newly discovered coronavirus, SARS-CoV-2.
+For most people, it causes mild to moderate symptoms and they’ll recover without needing treatment.
+But some people may become seriously ill, especially those with underlying health conditions.

 What are the mild COVID-19 symptoms?

-Many people who have COVID-19 will be asymptomatic, meaning they have no symptoms at all.
-Those who experience mild symptoms are likely to have a fever, dry cough, lose their sense of taste or smell and feel tired.
+Many people who have COVID-19 will have no symptoms at all (asymptomatic).
+People who experience mild symptoms are likely to have a fever, dry cough, lose their sense of taste or smell and feel tired.

 Less common symptoms include aches and pains, blocked nose, sore throat and diarrhoea.